kushview/element/docs/building.md

-# Building Element with Meson
+# Building Element
 A simple guide on building Element with meson.
+Pease see [mesonbuild.com](https://mesonbuild.com/Getting-meson.html) for how to install meson on your platform.

 __Sub Modules__

 This project uses submodules.
 Be sure to do this on a fresh clone, or when pulling changes.
 ```
 git submodule update --init